Authentic Lessons for 21st Century Learning

 Materials

-"The Dance" by William Carlos Williams (attached; 1 per student)
+• "The Dance" by William Carlos Williams document (attached; one per student)

-Ekphrasis Research and Reflection (attached; 1 per student)
+• Ekphrasis Research and Reflection handout (attached; one per student)

 Engage

-Display slide 4 to introduce the painting, "The Peasant Dance," by Pieter Bruegel.
+Display slide 4 to introduce "The Peasant Dance," a painting by Pieter Bruegel.

 With the painting displayed, give students time to examine the image closely.
 Ask the following questions to aid students in making inferences and forming reactions to the painting before giving them any information about the work:

-Have students look at the painting for a several moments.
+Have students look at the painting again.
 Ask them to focus on the following questions:

-Show slide 5: After reflecting, ask students to compose a short poem using the template below.
+Show slide 5.
+After reflecting, ask students to compose a short poem on their own paper using the template below and on the slide.
 The three-line poem should describe what is happening in the painting.

-Give students 5-10 minutes to compose their 3-line poems.
+Give students 5–10 minutes to compose their 3-line poems.
 Ask them to share their responses using the Think-Pair-Share strategy.
-After students have had time to write, ask them to share their poems with a neighbor, either reading aloud to each other or switching papers, each reading the other’s poem silently.
+After students have had time to write, ask them to share their poems with a neighbor, either reading aloud to each other or switching papers and reading the other’s poem silently.
 Ask student volunteers to read their poems aloud to the whole class.

 Explore